3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

     nothing added to commit but untracked files present (use "git add" to track)
 ```

+3. Run `git diff` to see the changes that you have made, that have yet to be committed.

 4. This means that there is a new **untracked** file.
 Next, tell Git to take a snapshot of the contents of all files under the current directory (note the -A)

     ```bash
 $ git add -A
 ```

+    - `git add A` will add every file that has been changed.
+    - You can specify a single file by typing `git add a.txt`, instead of using -A.
     A small cross should show next to your prompt!

     This snapshot is now stored in a temporary staging area which Git calls the "index".